chlbri/interval2/README.md

-# Interval2
+# Interval2 & Timeout2

 <br/>

-A cancellable interval library for Node.js that allows you to create intervals that can be easily started, paused, and renewed.
-This library provides enhanced control over interval execution, making it suitable for various timing-related tasks in your applications.
+A cancellable interval and timeout library for Node.js that allows you to create intervals and timeouts that can be easily started, paused, and renewed.
+This library provides enhanced control over timing execution, making it suitable for various timing-related tasks in your applications.

 <br/>